Free Montana State Records Search (Public Information Access)

 Source: Broadwater County Sheriff’s Office17

 If a city or county jail or sheriff’s office does not have an online search of arrests and inmates, calling the local jail or law enforcement office may provide the information needed.
+For more guidance, anyone can review the process of obtaining MT arrest and criminal records via Montana law enforcement agencies.

 Find Prison Inmate Records (Federal & State Prisoners)

 The Montana Department of Corrections manages prisoners housed in all five state prisons.
-An Offender Search is provided on the website with the availability to look up an inmate by Department of Corrections Identification Number, first name, or last name.
+An Offender Search is provided on the website with the availability to look up an inmate by Department of Corrections Identification number, first name, or last name.

 Offender information includes ID numbers, personal details, descriptions, convictions, sentences, etc.

 To find an inmate in federal prison, the Find an Inmate page is located on the Federal Bureau of Prisons’ website.
 Many options to search federal inmates on this site are available, such as record numbers, but all that is necessary is a first and last name.
-This record search will pull up the same type of information as the state search: location, offense, incarceration term, etc.

 Montana Department of Corrections criminal offender search tool requiring DOC identification number and name.